chazlarson/telly-testing/README.md

 `channel_list.sh`

 Applies a filter to your M3U and reports the channel list.
+Each line contains the channel and the group it came from, tab-separated if you want to copy-paste it into Excel or the like.

 ```
 ➜  ./channel_list.sh | head